byVirrox/portfolio_SET09102_Peter_Stibitz/week5_documentation.md

 I will rather refer to the examples I made in the previous section.

-**Improved meaningful names**
+### Improved meaningful names

-Names play the most significant role in self explanatory code thereby acronyms should be avoided at any cost because other or you yourself might not identify their meaning if they are picked randomly.
+[Names](https://github.com/byVirrox/portfolio_SET09102_Peter_Stibitz/blob/main/week5_documentation.md#dry) play the most significant role in self explanatory code thereby acronyms should be avoided at any cost because other or you yourself might not identify their meaning if they are picked randomly.
 ```cs
         ltv_states.ItemsSource = states;
 ```
-With that said rather use full words that are readable
+With that said rather use full words that are readable.
+In this case you can now spot this variable as databinding to ListView easier.
 ```cs
 list_view_states.ItemsSource = states;
  ```

-**Encapsulation**
+### Encapsulation
-So this example might be the most noticeable:
+So this [example](https://github.com/byVirrox/portfolio_SET09102_Peter_Stibitz/blob/main/week5_documentation.md#dry) might be the most noticeable:

 ```cs
     private void SaveButton_Clicked(object sender, EventArgs e)